-After recent jaunts to Jaśkowa Valley Park (Park Jaśkowej Doliny), which I must admit has become rather disorderly in recent years in ways I will go into below, I’ve lately become preoccupied with the question ‘Is Gdańsk a clean city?’
+After recent jaunts to Jaśkowa Valley Park (Park Jaśkowej Doliny), which I must admit has become rather disorderly in recent years as I shall explain below, I’ve become preoccupied with the question ‘Is Gdańsk a clean city?’

 Let’s explore the issue.